B.2. Using KVM Virtualization on IBM Z

 z12host machine, make sure to use the latest microcode level (bundle 95 or later).

-- The <boot dev='device'/> XML configuration element is not supported on z Systems.
-To define device boot order, use the <boot order='number'/> in the <devices> section.
+- The <boot dev='device'/> XML configuration element is not supported on IBM Z. To define device boot order, use the <boot order='number'/> element in the <devices> section.
 For an example, see the upstream libvirt documentation.

 NoteUsing <boot order='number'/> for boot order management is preferred also on AMD64 and Intel 64 hosts.